nkhedekar/ArduinoAutopilot/README.md

 # ArduinoAutopilot
-Basic autopilot using Arduino and MPU6050
+Basic autopilot using Arduino Mega and MPU6050